Noriko Ogawa (singer): Career

 At the age of 6, Ogawa made an appearance in the ominous photobook Little Angels Shoujo no Uta published by Hoei TV Production under her real name - Shigemi Tanimoto.
-During the same time, she made acting debut as a child actress in the television drama series Tetsudou Kouankan.
+During the same time, she made her acting debut as a child actress in the television drama series Tetsudou Kouankan.

-At age 7, she made acting debut as child stage actresses in theaters.
+At age 7, she made her acting debut as child stage actress in theaters.
 In 1986, her acting in the television drama Ai no Arashi has been in the centre of attention from both audience and critics.
 In 1987, she changed her stage name to Noriko Ogawa, and made her singing debut under the same name that year with the single Namida o Tabanete under Taurus Records.

 In 1992, Ogawa held her first summer concert tour 92 Dix Neuf Ans.
 The footage has been recorded into live album and released on the same year.
 In 1997, she graduated from the sociology department of Waseda University.

 After her marriage in 2005, her activities as both an actress and a singer decreased.
 On the 30th anniversary of her singing debut in 2017, she released the compilation album 30th Anniversary Best which included re-recorded debut songs.
 In 2020, it was reported that Ogawa is in the charge of the acting audition under her own private agency.

 Personal life

 In 2005, she married Japanese actor Akio Yoshida.
-The announcement was wade through official website.
+The announcement was made through the official website.